mikolajroszak/integromat.github.io/apps/new_docs/search.md

 ---
-title: Trigger Module - Reference Documentation
+title: Search Module - Reference Documentation
 layout: apps
 ---

-The Trigger Module is a special module that saves the information about what was the last item processed and continues the execution from that item, if there are some.
-It can also be configured to:
-- Process all available and wait for new ones, without repeated processing of old item
-- Process items starting from a specific date and time
-- Process items starting with a specific item
+The Search Module is a module that makes a request (or several) and returns multiple results.
+It doesn't have state nor any internal complex logic.

-Use this module when you need to process items sequentially in order they were created/updated.
+Use this module when you need to allow the user to search for items or to simply return multiple items.

 # Index